SolUrsi/MV_Final_Project/README.md

     # build and start container
     # !!!
 BUILDING THE CONTAINER IS VERY RESOURCE HEAVY AND THIS MIGHT HAVE TO BE THE ONLY THING RUNNING DEPENDING ON YOUR DEVICE OR IT WILL FREEZE (this can later be improved by removing simulation packages from the release) !!!
     sudo docker compose build && sudo docker compose up -d

+    # Remember to disable the firewall to allow UDP packets to be sent
+    sudo ufw disable
     ```
 2. ```bash
     sudo docker compose exec gesturebot bash